funkwerk/gherkin_lint/README.md

 ### Usage with Docker

-Assume there are feature files in the current directory.
+Assuming there are feature files in the current directory.
 Then call.

 `docker run -ti -v $(pwd):/src -w /src gherkin/lint *.feature`